I can write a whole book - Wakavinye on the benefits of working out while pregnant

 Celestine Ndinda alias Wakavinye underscored the importance of working out while pregnant saying it is rewarding.

-She underscored the benefits of doing light exercises during pregnancy saying she underrated the benefits of doing it while pregnant but now can write a book on the subject after practicing it in person as it helped her.
+She underscored the benefits of doing light exercises during pregnancy saying she underrated the advantages of doing it while pregnant.

+She even went ahead saying she can now write a book on the subject after practicing it in person since it helped her.

 "I really underestimated working out while pregnant.
 Now I feel like I can write a whole book about the advantages that came with this.
 Na sio hio mambo ya (it is not about) 'snap back' No, it's wholesome," she said.